Eyewitness account

 Private vehicles and Army Jeeps previously status symbols then turned liability (the ultimate was Ky’s handgun and jet used to court his hostess de l’air later turned spouse).
 After offloading passengers, the convoy U turned to continue its mission.
 We then became an easy mark.

-At the water edge stood an imposing 10-foot sandbag wall, a literal partition between the haves and have nots.
-This barge-turned-bunker blocked the river view.
-An 11th-hour arrangement by the Oval Office, the Embassy, and Can Tho outpost, a brainchild of Carmody (see Honorable Exit).
-Army Engineers Corp retrofit, it’s a marked improvement from previous all-hell-broke-loosed open-air vessels: shoving, slipping in stampede.
-This time, more like a bunker, it’s reinforced with stacked sandbags for eventual Storm of Steel.
-No wonder “all quiet on the waterfront”, calm before the storm since Thieu’s swift and sudden withdrawal that caused chain-reaction (the Lion Dance lost its head).
+At the water edge stood an imposing 10-foot static sandbag wall, partitioning the haves and have nots.
+This barge-turned-bunker blocked our river view.
+It’s an 11th-hour plan conceived by the Oval Office, the Embassy, and Can Tho outpost, a brainchild of Carmody (see Honorable Exit).
+Army Engineers Corp retrofit, a marked improvement from previous all-hell-broke-loosed open-air vessels: shoving, slipping in stampede proof.

 War got close to the waterfront.

-Standing atop the sandbag heap – a lone gun screamed: “Just get out of here” seeing my brother-in-law still linger to confirm (Xem xet tinh hinh – situation assessment).
+Still seeing my brother-in-law linger (Xem xet tinh hinh – situation assessment).

 April 29 – Late afternoon, Pier 5